 Jesus is the stronger who attacked, overcame and bound the strongman, Satan and his henchmen.

 Why?
 Since Jesus is the stronger (Luke 11:21-22), He plundered the devil’s possessions.
 Jesus freed people (Luke 4:18-19) who the devil had held captive (Hebrews 2:14-15) because Jesus came to destroy the works of the devil (1 John 3:8b).

 With His first coming, Jesus prepared the way so that His Kingdom army now encounters one person after another, freeing each of the captives through evangelism and DiscipleMaking.
-They are then trained up as God’s children in the Family of God and prepared for battle through life-on-life DiscipleMaking.
+They are then trained up as God’s children in the Family of God and prepared for battle in the Kingdom of God through life-on-life DiscipleMaking.
 The Father did not send Jesus merely to patch up the old.
+The old and the new is not blendable.
 Jesus came to inaugurate the new to fulfill all His OT promises and His intention for Adam/Eve and the nation of Israel, all of whom failed.
 Jesus came to take His original Eden-intent for humanity and bring His purpose to its ultimate culmination.

 The word incarnation…

 …commonly describes this First Coming of Jesus.
 The second person of the Trinity, the Son of God, became fully man without ceasing to be God, oh mystery (John 1:1+1:14+1:18).
 What was your initial response when you previously heard the words “Trinity” and “incarnation”?
 Puzzlement!
 Confusion!
 Impossible to understand!
 Impractical!
 Theological lint!
 Or perhaps accurate, but having little essential connection with daily lives.

 Far from it!
 Jesus radically changed all things.